 These numbers are the survival rates with treatment.
 Without treatment, the mortality rates for NSCLC are high.
 The average survival time without treatment is around

 These figures stress the importance of early diagnosis and treatment for the best possible outlook.

-It’s important to keep in mind that, as a result of new research, lung cancer treatments are consistently improving.
+Lung cancer treatments are consistently improving.
 Newer understandings of NSCLC and new treatment options mean that current survival rates are likely higher than those published.